NO HAPPY ACCIDENTS- SameSource > EXHIBITION #2

 If that's not enough nonsense for you, check out my book, "When I Grow Up And Other Mantras" on Amazon!
 You can blame Black Scat Books when you're done.

-COOKIE NOIR HUNT by Terri Lloyd
+COOKIE NOIR PECK by Terri Lloyd

 (Click on image for larger view)